-Losing your desire to have sex can be worrying, but it’s a common problem that affects many men and women at some point in their lives.
-In most cases, it’s nothing for you to worry about.
+A low libido can be worrying, but it’s a common problem that affects many men and women at some point in their lives.
+In most cases, it’s nothing to worry about.

 Often, losing interest in sex is linked to stress, fatigue or an issue within the relationship.
 But sometimes it can be a sign of an underlying medical problem, like a thyroid issue.

 Everyone’s sex drive is different and there’s no such thing as a ‘normal’ libido.
-But, if you find that your lack of sex drive is affecting your relationship or is causing you to worry, it might be time to seek professional help.
+But if you find that your lack of sex drive is affecting your relationship or is causing you to worry, it might be time to get professional help.

-Here are some of the common causes of a low libido and what you can do to help.
+No libido, or a reduced sex drive, can be down to a number of things.
+Here are some of the common causes of low libido and what you can do to help.